Larry Gage

 Laurence Albert Gage (10 September 1922 – May 1996) was an English professional footballer who played in the Football League for Gillingham, Fulham and Aldershot as a goalkeeper.
 He also played in Canada for Toronto Ulster United.

 Personal life

-Gage served as a paratrooper during the Second World War.
+Gage served for six years as a paratrooper with the Royal Air Force during the Second World War.
 After he retired from football, he became a publican in Colchester.